bruce-hill/tomo/docs/text.md

 - `text`: The text in which to perform replacements.
 - `pattern`: The pattern to be replaced.
 - `replacement`: The text to replace the pattern with.
+- `placeholder`: If non-empty, the replacement text will have occurrences of the placeholder pattern replaced with the matching text.

 **Returns:**
 The text with occurrences of the pattern replaced.